expectocode/telegram-export/README.md

  - Certain information is not dumped for simplicity's sake.
 For example, edited messages won't be re-downloaded and there is currently no support for multiple versions of a message in the db.

  - You cannot use the program as multiple users - it assumes that everything is from the 'viewpoint' of the same user.
-An easy workaround is to use a different database for each user.
+An easy workaround is to use a different database for each user, which can be achieved by using several config files and the --config-file option of the main program.